Nilhantopcu/In-Warehouse-Picking-System/README.md

 ### List.txt

-The [list.txt](list.txt) file contains sample picking lists for various scenarios.
+The [heuristicmethod/list.txt](heuristicmethod/list.txt) file contains sample picking lists for various scenarios.
 Each line represents the location of a product.

 Example content: